 What VESA size does a 50-inch TV usually have?

 A 50-inch TV can have various VESA patterns, but common sizes include 200x200mm, 300x300mm, 400x200mm, and 400x400mm.
-Always check your specific TV’s manual or manufacturer’s website for the exact VESA measurement before purchasing a 50-inch TV mount.
+Always check your specific TV's manual or the manufacturer's website for the exact VESA measurement before purchasing a mount to ensure compatibility.

 Do 50-inch TV mounts come with all necessary hardware?